TOPIC: What Is The Best Triathlete Training Workout?

 Do You Use Any Form Of A Triathlete Training Regimen?

-Currently I'm focusing on running and calisthenics, with a small push towards developing my swimming abilities further.
-I do use the above running program, as well as the above swimming program (except I do more strokes) and have noticed great improvements.
+Currently I'm focusing on running and calisthenics, with a small push toward developing my swimming abilities further.
+I use the above running program, as well as the above swimming program (except I do more strokes) and have noticed great improvements.

 2nd Place - TUnit